The Nutrient Optimiser Score

 There is no specific dietary approach that will get you to the top of the leaderboard.
 We don’t believe in the magic of any particular approach such as paleo, keto, low carb or vegan.
 However, the common thing all the people towards the top of the leaderboard are eating plenty of is minimally processed whole foods.

 Follow the guidance of the Nutrient Optimiser

-If you’re interested, you can get a free Nutrient Optimiser that will give you food and meal suggestions along with recommended macro ranges for your situation.
-Once you bit more serious you can start logging your meals in Cronometer and get a more detailed analysis based on your micronutrient profile.
+If you’re interested, you can get a free Nutrient Optimiser report that will give you food and meal suggestions along with recommended macro ranges for your situation.
+Once you get a bit more serious, you can start logging your meals in Cronometer and get a more detailed analysis based on your micronutrient profile.